 Access-Control-Request-Headers

-The HTTP Access-Control-Request-Headers request header is sent by the client to indicate which HTTP headers it might send during the subsequent HTTP request.
+The HTTP Access-Control-Request-Headers request header is sent by the browser during a CORS preflight to list which non-safelisted headers the subsequent request will include.

 Usage